 - Lacks the possibility to control advanced settings or edit the recordings

-As one of the older screen recorders compatible win Linux, recordMyDesktop is still worth paying attention to.
+As one of the older screen recorders are compatible win Linux, recordMyDesktop is still worth paying attention to.
 This is a command-line interface tool with a single recording window, and it provides basic recording functionality without requiring too many computing resources.
 It’s not a cutting-edge app in terms of advanced functions, but you could still make decent recordings with it.

 Open Source Screen Recorder – RecordMyDesktop